lucienlmy/PremiumDeluxeMotorsport_Revamped/README.md

 ## [ **CHANGELOG** ]
 **Quick Fix v1.0.1**
-- Fixed an issue where the info popup wasn't displaying roof or door toggle functions
+- Fixed an issue where the info popup wasn't displaying the roof or door toggle functions

 **Release v1.0.0**
 - Initial Release